MaxG99/sf-bot/README.md

 change path to tesseract in the main.py file to the corresponding file

-change username and password  (currently hardcoded in script) -> run the bot.
+change username and password  (currently hardcoded in script)

+in order to prevent the bot from choosing a wrong quest at the first run edit the value_ref.txt and insert you current exp/second value of any quest
+-> run the bot.

 The bot currently chooses the best quest ep/time and starts the adventure